-For GST registration purpose, Ali will compute the taxable turnover for the two partnership businesses separately.
+For GST registration purposes, Ali will compute the taxable turnover for the two partnership businesses separately.
 In this example, Business A is not required to be registered.
 However, Business B is liable to apply for registration since its taxable turnover has exceeded the prescribed threshold.

-A partner is liable for any tax due and payable by the partnership unless he notifies in writing to the Director General that he has ceased to be a partner.
+55. A partner is liable to notify in writing to the Director General that he has ceased to be a partner, and he is also liable for any tax due until the date of cessation as a partner.

-14. JOINT VENTURE
+JOINT VENTURE

-Registration of joint venture for GST purpose only applies to petroleum upstream activity under the Production Sharing Contract (PSC).
+- 56. Registration of joint venture for GST purposes only applies to petroleum upstream activity under the Production Sharing Contract (PSC). - 57.
 Upstream activities include exploration, exploitation, development and production of crude oil and gas.
-These activities are under taken and managed through PSC between PETRONAS Carigali Sdn.
-Bhd. and a number of international oil and gas companies.

-PSC arrangement is considered as a joint venture for GST purpose, and the respective PSC contractors are known as venturers, whilst the operator of the joint venture is known as a venture operator.
+These activities are under taken and managed through PSC between PETRONAS and a number of international oil and gas companies as well as with its subsidiary, PETRONAS Carigali Sdn.
+Bhd. - 58.
+PSC arrangement is considered as a joint venture for GST purposes, and the respective PSC contractors are known as venturers, whilst the operator of the joint venture is known as a venture operator.

-PSC requires the contractors to enter into a Joint Operating Agreement (JOA) which provides for the rights, obligations and liabilities of each contractor in the PSC.

-All venturers must be registered individually before the joint venture registration can be considered.

-Application to register joint venture shall be made in GST-02 and GST-02A forms, and the application must be made not less than ninety days before the commencement of the joint venture operation.
+- 59. PSC requires the contractors to enter into a Joint Operating Agreement (JOA) which provides for the rights, obligations and liabilities of each contractor in the PSC. - 60.
+All venturers must be registered individually before the joint venture registration can be considered. - 61.
+Application to register joint venture must be made in GST-02 and GST-02A forms, and the application must be made not less than ninety days before the commencement of the joint venture operation. - 62.
 In the application, the venturers must nominate one of the venturers or appoint a joint operating company (JOC) to be a venture operator.
-For the purpose of GST, JOC will be treated as a taxable person.
+For the purposes of GST, JOC will be treated as a taxable person.
 The registration of the joint venture will be in the name of the venture operator or JOC, and the venture operator or JOC is required to maintain a separate account for the joint venture.
 If there is any changes in the joint venture e.g. inclusion or removal of any venturer, the venture operator has to inform Customs not less than thirty days before the date of such changes.

-15. REGISTRATION OF BRANCHES OR DIVISIONS
+REGISTRATION OF BRANCHES OR DIVISIONS

-A business which operates through branches or divisions has to aggregate the total taxable supplies of all the branches and divisions to determine whether it is liable to be registered.

-Once registered, all the branches and divisions are required to charge and account for GST even though any of the branch or division has not exceeded the threshold.
+- 63. A business which operates through branches or divisions has to aggregate the total taxable supplies of all the branches and divisions to determine whether it is liable to be registered. - 64.
+Once registered, all the branches and divisions are required to charge and account for GST even though any of the branch or division has not exceeded the threshold. - 65.
 A registered person having branches or divisions may apply to register its branches or divisions individually under the name of those branches or divisions.
-Registration of branches or divisions may be considered if:
+Registration of branches or divisions may be considered if: - (a) the registered person and all the branches or divisions are making wholly taxable supplies; - (b) the registered person is not a member of a group;

-- i. the registered person and all the branches or divisions are making wholly taxable supplies; - ii. the registered person is not a member of a group; - iii. it is difficult to submit a single return for all the branches or divisions; - iv. each branch or division maintains a separate account; - v. such branch or division is separately identifiable by reference to the nature of the business or its location; and - vi. every separately registered branch or division has the same taxable period.

-Application for branch registration has to be made by the registered person using form GST-01.
+- (c) it is difficult to submit a single return for all the branches or divisions; - (d) each branch or division maintains a separate account; - (e) such branch or division is separately identifiable by reference to the nature of the business or its location; and - (f) every separately registered branch or division has the same taxable period. - 66.
+Application for branch registration has to be made by the registered person using form GST-B.

-To determine the taxable turnover for GST registration purpose, ABC Electrical Sdn.
+To determine the taxable turnover for GST registration purposes, ABC Electrical Sdn.
 Bhd has to combine the taxable turnover of all branches.